roshanlanghi/RoshanPortfolio/README.md

 ## Deployment

-This project is deployed on GitHub Pages and can be viewed at [https://roshanlanghi.github.io/portfolio](https://roshanlanghi.github.io/portfolio).
+This project is deployed on Replit.

 ## Contact